vmware-tanzu/cartographer/rfc/rfc-0000-maven-artifacts-support.md

 [motivation]: #motivation

 - Why should we do this?
   - Today we support workloads being built from git and image source.
-Many developers in the field also need support for JARs.
+Many developers in the field also need support Maven and Artifactory repositories hosting their JAR and WAR files.
 - What use cases does it support?
-  - Maven
+  - Maven and Artifactory repositories
 - What is the expected outcome?
   - To enable more types of workloads.

 # What it is
 [what-it-is]: #what-it-is
 We need to modify the Owner specs to create an unambiguous way for specifying a JAR file.
 There are two proposed options, the goal is to get community buy-in on a solution before ratifying and the RFC will then be modified to suggest the agreed upon spec.

 This option allows for the developer to know what is necessary for a maven workload by examining the spec.
 ```yaml